pranigopu/mastersProject/NOTES.md

 - **Prior**: Probability of a certain hypothesis being true prior to any observations
 - **Posterior**: Probability of a certain hypothesis being true having observed certain data

-KEY IDEA: Generalise discrete class using only positive examples
+KEY IDEA: Generalise discrete class (i.e. find the right concept) using only positive examples.

 _Hence, emulate induction using probability calculus._

-KEY CONCEPT: Posterior predictive distribution (PPD)
+KEY CONCEPT: Posterior predictive distribution (PPD).

 ## Defining likelihood
-KEY INTUITION: Avoid suspicious coincidences
+KEY INTUITION: Avoid suspicious coincidences.

-KEY ASSUMPTION: Assume examples are sampled uniformly at random from an extension of a concept
+KEY ASSUMPTION: Assume examples are sampled uniformly at random from an extension of a concept.

 _This is the strong sampling assumption (Tenenbaum)._